Robin Cox, PhD

-Robin Cox is the Director of the ResiliencebyDesign Lab.
-She is a Professor and Program Head of the Disaster and Emergency Management Program at Royal Roads University.
+Dr. Robin Cox is the Director of the ResiliencebyDesign Lab.
+She is a Professor and Core Faculty Member of the Disaster and Emergency Management Program at Royal Roads University.
 Her background in theatre, film, and research have inspired her to pioneer the Creative Action Research methodology, an approach to participatory action research that combines the transformative potential of creative process and social innovation.
 Her research focuses on disasters, climate change, and community resilience.

 Vivian Forssman is Program Manager with the Lab.
 She is also a Consultant offering specialized services to post-secondary clients with her expertise in higher education program development, online learning strategy, learning design, and technology operations.
 Her work intersects knowledge mobilization, curriculum change and technology-enabled learning.
 From 2013 – 2017, Vivian was Director, Centre for Teaching and Educational Technologies at Royal Roads University, in which she worked to advance faculty development services; implement and maintain learning technologies; and improve curriculum alignment.
 She has held similar roles at UBC Sauder School of Business, SAIT Polytechnic, and BCIT.

 Nigel’s interest in climate change adaptation stems from his first-hand experience of disaster.
 Following the flooding in southern Alberta, and his hometown of High River, in 2013, he and his family were evacuated and spent two weeks living with nearby friends and relatives.
 In the following months and years, he witnessed the lasting impact of the Southern Alberta floods on the people and places affected by them.
 His love of nature, experience with the impacts of climate change, and grounding in the behavioural sciences have since grown into a passion for the environment, focused on the extreme risks of our changing climate.
 Nigel is a MSc candidate at UBC’s Institute for Resources, Environment, and Sustainability.